IvanTaranenko/test_case/README.md

 TODO::
-redirect after checkout
+redirect after checkout ,
-user can decrease to 0 and should back to main page session messages job message
+user can decrease to 0 and should back to main page, session messages, jobs